hammerlab/cycledash/README.md

 gulp dalliance
 ```

-To update the PEG.js generated grammar after modifying CQL, run `gulp peg`.
+Run `gulp peg` to update the PEG.js generated grammar after modifying CQL.

-`gulp prod`, as introduced earlier, can be used to update all of the above (BioDalliance, PEG.js grammar, etc.)
+Run `gulp prod`, as introduced earlier, to update all of the above (BioDalliance, PEG.js grammar, etc.)

 #### Python